 Lansing, MI 48909

 If the application was submitted completely and in order, Michigan is actually required by law to notify you within 15 business days whether it was accepted or rejected.
-(If you submitted your application more than 5 weeks ago and have not received your registry ID card, you can inquire about your application by calling 517-284-6400 and selecting option #4.
+(If you submitted your application more than 5 weeks ago and have not received your registry ID card, you can inquire by calling 517-284-6400 and selecting option #4).

 What Are the Medical Marijuana Costs Involved?

 The Michigan Medical Marihuana Act, Proposal 1 allows patients suffering from the following conditions to apply for an MMJ card and buy cannabis products from operating dispensaries.
 Please note that the conditions are divided into three categories, and you must be diagnosed with at least one of them in any category:

 - Hepatitis C